j-p-courneya/assignment_week4/codebook.md

 #Codebook describing the variables

+##Subject ID
+The ID number assigned to a particular subject who's accelerometer data was collected.

+##Activity
+The activity performed by a particular subject.

 ##Accelerometer and gyroscope 3-axial raw signals,acceleration signal was then separated into body and gravity acceleration signals. (t) stands for time.
 tBodyAcc-XYZ;
 tGravityAcc-XYZ.